chesslablab/chess-data/docs/seed-the-tables-with-data.md

 # Seed the Tables with Data

-Tables are loaded using the files contained in the `data` folder and can be loaded either all at once or file by file.
+As a rule of thumb, tables are loaded using the files contained in the `data` folder and can be loaded either all at once or file by file.
 Listed below are some examples of commands to seed the `games` table with data.

 Seed the `games` table with all the files contained in the `data/example` folder: